 This was a period of intense searching.
 I wanted to do anything I could to crawl closer to God, and if that meant drinking urine, well, it was at least a safer leap of faith than when Abraham walked up the mountain with his son…

 Although ultimately this period of searching served me well, this isn’t the only awkward story I have from it.
-(It wasn’t much after this, for instance, that I had diarrhea for a month straight from switching to a raw food diet…)
+(It wasn’t much after this, for instance, that a raw food diet gave me diarrhea for a month straight…)

 Since then I have found that science and spirituality don’t have to contradict.
 I can have faith in my Guru while also accepting that vaccines have saved millions of lives.
 I float freely into the Mystery with logic and reason as my compass.
 I melt more deeply into the Unknown by keeping my sanity intact.

 I was only able to take a sip before throwing the rest out.
 Urine is pungent, and trying to catch your pee midstream makes a mess.
 I stared down at the orange-abyss of my pee as I flushed it down the toilet, my dreams of enlightenment flushing down with it.